IlhanAltunbas/File-Reader/README.md

-# 📁 FileManager – Android Application
+# 📁 FileReader– Android Application

 **FileManager** is a modern Android application that allows users to manage files on their device.
 Users can view, add, search, and delete files easily through an intuitive interface.